 - Hair moisturizer: Used vegetable oil can by used to condition and moisturize your hair.
 Heat up half a cup of oil so it is about room temperature and massage it into your hair.
+Let it soak into your hair for about 15 minutes.
 Shampoo and rinse your hair to remove the oil.

-- Pot and pan protector: Rubbing some used cooking oil on the surface of new pots and pans can help keep them protected.
+- Pot and pan protector: Rubbing some used cooking oil on the surface of new pots and pans can help keep them protected from rust and scratches.
 Wash your new pots and pans before you use them and rub some used oil on the surface.

 - Non-stick gardening tools: Soil and grass can stick to gardening tools like shovels, trowels, and lawnmower blades.
 Coating these tools with used cooking oil will prevent grass and dirt from sticking to them.

 - Plant protector: You can protect your plants from troublesome insects like scale bugs by spraying them with a mixture of ½ of a cup of water and 1 cup of vegetable oil.
 The oil in the mixture suffocates the bugs.